 #2.
 Place QR codes on app-first websites to drive downloads.
 Consumers scan these QR Codes to install the apps from Google Play and App Store, which again is translated based on the smartphone language setting

-How to create a multi-lingual QR Code campaign?
+How to create a multi-lingual QR Code or a QR Code translate campaign?